-This section outlines punishments and ways to combat accused hardcore and repeat drunk driving offenders.
+This section outlines punishments and ways to combat accused hardcore and repeat impaired driving offenders.
 These methods are most effective when coupled with effective treatment programs as compared to individual implementation.

 Administrative License Revocation or ALR is when a driver’s license is taken away by law enforcement at the time of the offense or stop by police upon the failure or refusal of a chemical test.
 Judicial or court ordered license revocation, is done post-conviction by a judge.

 A driver’s vehicle is seized or impounded as a sanction against hard core offenders.